 Are you looking to study in Hungary?
-It is an exciting country with high cultural diversity.
-30% (3 million) of the total population lives in the Capital City of Budapest.
-In terms of tertiary studies, the country has about 42 universities (seven of them recognized internationally) accredited by the country’s higher education accreditation body.
-Most of the programs offered by these institutions are recognized all over the world, hence a good number of applications from international students every academic year.
-Even better, the majority of universities teach their programs in English.
+It’s an exciting country with high cultural diversity.
+Thirty percent of the total population lives in the capital city of Budapest.
+Regarding tertiary studies, the government has about 68 universities and foreign institutions accredited by the country’s higher education accreditation body.

-One of the most famous scholars who were a product of Hungarian universities is John von Neumann, a mathematician.
-In this article, we have listed some of the best institutions with the highest acceptance rates in Hungary.
-We hope that this article will be of great service as you hunt for the best place to further your studies.
+This article lists some of Hungary’s best institutions with the highest acceptance rates.
+We hope the information below will be of help as you search for the best place to further your studies.

 Universities in Hungary with High Rates of Acceptance